 It is hoped eventually to make complete this national gallery of scenic, historic, and scientific displays.
 In the field of parks, for instance, Congress has already given authority for the addition of four important areas to the system.
-These are the Mammoth Cave region of Kentucky, a lodestone of travel for generations; Isle Royale, in Michigan, important for its island beauty and its great herds of moose; the Everglades in Florida, including tropical scenery and a rare tropical bird life; and the Big Bend area of Texas.
-These parks cannot be established until the lands within the approved boundaries have been acquired and donated to the United States.
-Acquisition of the necessary lands already is under way in the Mammoth Cave and Isle Royale areas.
-In connection with the Big Bend project, the Mexican Government has shown an interest in establishing a national park on its side of the international boundary, adjoining the proposed Big Bend park, the two to form a great international peace park.
-This would be similar to the Waterton-Glacier International Peace Park, including Canada's Waterton Lakes Park and our own Glacier National Park, now an established fact on our northern boundary.
+One is the Shenandoah Park project in Virginia, important both scenically and historically.
+Another is the Mammoth Cave region of Kentucky, a lodestone of travel for generations.
+Isle Royale in Michigan is important for its island beauty and its great herds of moose.
+These parks and the Morristown Historical National Park in New Jersey cannot be established until the lands within the approved boundaries have been acquired and donated to the United States.